Use this form to perform another job search

 Provide Safety and Security service to campus and University through patrol of buildings, grounds, and parking lots, camera review and other measures.

-The Clinical Career Advisor assists 3rd and 4th year students in achieving their career goals, including making the transition to clinical rotations, ongoing career exploration and refinement, preparing their applications for post-graduate residency training, and communicating their career goals to residency programs in writing and verbal application processes inherent to audition and interview season interactions.
+To assist 3rd and 4th-year students in achieving their academic goals, including making the transition to clinical rotations, completion of subject exams, ongoing career exploration, and preparing their applications for post-graduate residency training.

 Demonstrate experience and expertise in biomedical or clinical education for predoctoral and/or postdoctoral students, provide service to the university and professional communities and engage in innovative scholarship and research to advance medical knowledge.